2WR3505/SpectruModulator/README.md

 # SpectruModulator
-A software spectrum waterfall image generator that converts images to sound in wav files
+A software spectrum waterfall image generator specifically for FM broadcast transmitters that converts images to sound in wav files.

+Use this with an actual transmitter, not a short range bluetooth adapter

 # Compiling